 Author | Tsetomila Sabcheva and Luboslav Kostov (Citub), Eva Dimitrova |

-Case created | 12 April 2020 (updated 27 January 2021) |
+Measure added | 12 April 2020 (updated 18 October 2021) |

-The government approved capital increase of the state-owned Bulgarian Development Bank (BDB) by BGN 700 million (approx. €350 million; 0.6 percent of 2019 GDP).
+The government approved capital increase of the state-owned Bulgarian Development Bank (BDB) by BGN 700 million (approx. €350 million; 0.6% of 2019 GDP).
 The bank can therefore provide BGN 200 million (approx. €100 million) for the issuance of portfolio guarantees to commercial banks that shall provide interest-free loans to citizens deprived of the opportunity to work due to the COVID-19 pandemic.

 The measure targets short-term funding for individuals employed or self-employed in sectors that suffer economic loses due to the pandemic.

-The measure aims to prevent social hardship and back up household ( e.g. food, childcare, electricity) and other necessary expenses.
+The measure aims to prevent social hardship and back up household (e.g. food, childcare, electricity) and other necessary expenses.

 The measure is part of the country's economic measures to assist those affected by the coronavirus.